cassiekays/WAF--monitoring/WAF - Azure Monitor Scoping.md

 ## WAF - Azure Monitor Scoping

-### Post Discovery scoping
+## Three pillars of focus
+### Monitor your applications
+    - Application insights
+    - Virtual Machines
+    - Networking
+    - Applications

+### Monitor your infrastructure
+    - Microsoft Monitoring Agent (MMA)
+    - System Center Operations Manager (SCOM)
+    - DataFlux Telegraph
+    - OMS
+### Monitor your network
+    - network insights
+    - network watcher
+    - connection watcher
+    - expressroute

+## Post-Discovery Scoping
+Below is the information that needs to be collected about the customer.

+### Preliminary Questions
 * Has the customer previously done a Well-Architechted Assessment?
    * If not, then the technical resource will need to complete the SLA pathwise analysis module.
    * Similarly, they will need to complete the failure mode analysis module as well.
+### General Infrastructure Questions
-* What is your current infrastructure in Azure?
+* What is the customers current infrastructure in Azure?
-* Where is the logging going?
+* Where is the log data being sent?
-* Are there multiple log analytics workspaces?
+* How many Log Analytics Workspaces does the customer have?
-* What applicaion is going to be identified as part of the WAF assessment?
-(This is an intergral question for the scoping of this workshop becuase certain services have certain requirements in order to monitor them, especially if considering using Insights)
+* Which applicaion is going to be identified as part of the Well-Architechted Assessment? (
+    * This is an intergral question for the scoping of this workshop becuase certain services have certain requirements in order to monitor them, especially if considering using Insights)
+* What monitoring capabilities does the customer want to add?
+* What problems is the customer looking to solve?
+    * Can Azure policy be used to deploy against whats currently in place?
+* Does the customer have any monitoring pain points?
+* What monitoring is currently being done in the customers enviroment, if any?
+      * On-premises workloads monitoring?
+      * Azure workloads monitoring?
+      * 3rd party cloud monitoring?

     * If monitoring VMs:
         * Do you have VMs set up they want to monitor?
         * What OS?